 When you dive into search engine marketing (SEM), there are a lot of terms and acronyms to grasp.
 But in the end, it comes down to where your website shows up on a search engine results page (SERP), and whether you buy that ranking with paid tactics or optimize for it with organic or free tactics.
 That is, organic vs paid search marketing.

 When it comes to what’s better for your business and which path you should pursue, the answer is both.
-That’s because your paid ads will be far more successful paired with great organic optimization of your website, and your paid ads will offer insights that will help improve your organic optimization efforts.
+That’s because your paid search ads will be far more successful paired with great organic optimization of your website (also known as SEO), and your paid ads will offer insights that will help improve your organic optimization efforts.

 What is organic search marketing?

 ‘Organic search marketing’ is when your company invests in tactics to improve your website’s natural rankings on SERPs.
 Search engines rank websites by relevance to the keyword typed into the search, so a lot of organic search marketing involves making sure your titles, tags, meta descriptions, URLs, keywords, and content like landing pages and blogs are all highly relevant to your potential customers.